-1. Complete the Introduction to Officiating, Rules and Regulations modules, and Roving 1 to complete the testing requirement for Provisional Certification.
+- Complete the Introduction to Officiating, Rules and Regulations modules, and Roving 1 and Roving 2 to complete the testing requirement for Provisional Certification.
 Click here to access these courses.

 b.
 Review the USTA Safe Play Conduct, Policies, and Guidelines found here.

-3. Be a USTA member.
-(To become a member, click here)
+- Be a USTA member.
+To become a member: click here.

-4. Submit to the USTA a physician's or an optometrist's statement attesting that the official has 20/20 visions, either corrected or uncorrected in each eye.
-Click here for the vision form.
-Please note that the vision form must be dated within the past 12 months.
+- Submit to the USTA a physician's or an optometrist's statement attesting that the official has 20/20 visions, either corrected or uncorrected in each eye.
+The Vision Form can be downloaded on OfficialsFirst and then uploaded to your account once completed.
+Please note that the vision form must be dated within the past 12 months..

 USTA Officiating Uniform